Broker Check

 4. A Medigap policy only covers one person.
 If you and your spouse both want Medigap coverage, you'll each have to buy separate policies.

-Original Medicare (Part A and Part B) does not cover prescription drugs, so you will need to enroll in a Stand Alone Prescription Drug Plan.
-Or, enroll in a Medicare Advantage Plan (Part C), that includes prescription drug coverage.
-The cost that a member pays fluctuates throughout the year.
-Below are the 4 stages for 2023, and are the same for PDP and MAPD.
+Original Medicare (Part A and Part B) does not cover prescription drugs, so you will need to enroll in a Stand Alone Prescription Drug Plan, or enroll in a Medicare Advantage Plan (Part C), that includes Prescription Drug Coverage.
+Below are the 3 Prescription Drug Coverage Stages for 2026, and they are the same for Stand Alone Prescription Drug Plans, and Medicare Advantage Plans (Part C).

 Do you need help enrolling, want a free quote, or have a question?